fer77/Laravel-5.3/notes.md

 `belongsToMany` has a new `toggle()` method for all its relationships, that solves the need to delete a pivot table record if it exists, or adding one if it doesn't exist.

 ## 9

+Creating a notification that sends an email:
+` //...->notify();` method in the _User.php_ model.

+Header of the email and the signature ('regards...') can be configured from `config/app.php`

+The template for the email is in `Notifications/resources/views/email.blade.php`